Out of the Park Baseball: Reception

+Critical

 Out of the Park Baseball 6 was a runner-up for Computer Games Magazines 2004 "Best Independent Game" award, but lost to Gish.

 The editors of Computer Games Magazine presented Out of the Park Baseball 2006 with their 2006 "Best Sports Game" award.

 During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Out of the Park 5 for "Computer Sports Game of the Year", which was ultimately awarded to Madden NFL 2004.

 The most recent iteration of Out of the Park Baseball has gotten mostly positive reviews on Steam.

+Among baseball players and figures

+Some sports figures have played the game, including writer and statistician Bill James, sports journalist Roy Firestone, and retired MLB pitcher Curt Schilling.
+Other ex-MLB fans of the game include Jeff Montgomery, Don Stanhouse, John D'Acquisto, and Lary Sorensen, who all participated in the 2012 Seamheads Laundry League, an online OOTP league that also featured ESPN's Eric Karabell and Jerry Crasnick, among other journalists, bloggers, and podcasters Pitcher Pat Neshek is also a fan, as well as Boston Red Sox principal owner John W. Henry.